-Facebook was one of my last remaining glimpses into my teenage daughter’s life.
+Social media is one of my last remaining glimpses into my teenage daughter’s life.
 Like most 14-year-olds, Emily indulged in a post-weekend ritual by posting pictures after a Friday night hangout, complete with captions and tagging.
-As her “friend,” viewing her wall kept me updated on her happenings.
+As her follower, viewing kept me updated on her happenings.

-I respect my children’s privacy and Emily’s harmless and resourceful tactics to maintain her private teenage life.
-But, as her “friend” on Facebook, I liked that I could “see” what was going on and stay updated.
+I respect my children’s privacy and Emily’s harmless and resourceful tactics to maintain her private teenage life, but, as her “friend”, I liked that I could see what was going on and stay updated.

-Viewing her wall felt similar to driving my kids and their friends in the car–when they would forget that I was there.
+Viewing her pictures felt similar to driving my kids and their friends in the car–when they would forget that I was there.
 I would try to stay still, even if I wanted to change the radio station, so as not to risk reminding them that I was only inches away.
-Similarly, with Facebook, I avoided commenting on a status or “liking” a picture so that I could relatively anonymously enjoy my full access to photos.
+Similarly, with social media, I avoided commenting on a status or “liking” a picture so that I could relatively anonymously enjoy my full access to photos.